 Indicators of effectiveness of out-of-school provision include the following, based on Riley (2007, pp. 9–10):

-- The out-of-school provision/s should be integrated with other approaches, offering gifted and talented learners a continuum of provisions.
+- The out-of-school provision/s should be integrated with other approaches, offering gifted learners a continuum of provisions.

 - Close and regular contact between out-of-school providers, parents and other teachers should be facilitated.
 This should include opportunities to work together and regular, ongoing communication among all stakeholders (teachers, learners and parents).

 - Out-of-school provisions should be culturally appropriate and responsive to the needs of all ethnic minority learners, while at the same time not culturally isolating these learners from their peers.